jcoliz/yofi/docs/Configuration.md

 False by default, but set true for www.try-yofi.com.
 This seeds the database automatically, as well adds extra help text and simplifies the click path for evaluating users.

-Functional tests also use this to ensure there is data.

 ### Demo:IsHomePageRoot

 True by default.
 Indicates that https://{site}/ will show the Home page.
 Set this to "false" to bypass that